saschaleib/dokuwiki-plugin-adhoctags/README.md

 - `[name=value]` – extended format for all other allowed attributes.
 For example, `[style=color:red]`, or `[dir=ltr]` to override the text direction set by the `:lang` attribute, etc.

 Generally, attributes can appear in any order and are always optional!
+As a matter of principle, only attributes that are current and widely available are allowed by the plugin (i.e. no "deprecated" and no "experimental" attributes or attribute values).

 ## Migration Notes